EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 ##### Step 2: Data wrangling

-At this point, we'd have the source files for the blog articles in Markdown files.
+At this point, we’d have the source files for the blog articles in Markdown files.
 To be able to run them through any kind of machine learning modeling, we need to source it into the data frame.
-We'll also need to clean the text a bit.
+We’ll also need to clean the text a bit.
 Here is the reasoning behind the cleanup routine:

 - I want the relations between the articles to omit the code snippets: **not** to group them by the used programming language or a library just by the keywords they contain
-- I also want the metadata about the tags and authors to be omitted too as I don't want to see only e. g. mine articles listed as similar to my other ones
+- I also want the metadata about the tags and authors to be omitted too as I don’t want to see only e. g. mine articles listed as similar to my other ones

-The full source for the `run.py` of the "preprocess" task can be viewed [here](https://github.com/kamilc/endpoint-blog-nlp/blob/master/tasks/preprocess/run.py).
+The full source for the `run.py` of the “preprocess” task can be viewed [here](https://github.com/kamilc/endpoint-blog-nlp/blob/master/tasks/preprocess/run.py).

 Notice that unlike make or Luigi, the Argo workflows would run the same task fully again even with the step artifact already being created.
-I **like** this flexibility — it's extremely easy after all to just skip the processing in Python or shell script if it already exists.
+I **like** this flexibility—it’s extremely easy after all to just skip the processing in Python or shell script if it already exists.

 At the end of this step, the data frame is written as the [Apache Parquet](https://parquet.apache.org) file.

 ##### Step 3: Building the model

 The model from the paper mentioned earlier has already been implemented in a variety of other projects.
 There are implementations for each major deep learning framework on GitHub.
-There's also a pretty good one included in [Gensim](https://radimrehurek.com/gensim/index.html).
+There’s also a pretty good one included in [Gensim](https://radimrehurek.com/gensim/index.html).
 Its documentation can be found [here](https://radimrehurek.com/gensim/models/doc2vec.html).

 The [run.py](https://github.com/kamilc/endpoint-blog-nlp/blob/master/tasks/build_model/run.py) is pretty short and straight forward as well.
 This is one of the goals for the pipeline.
-In the end, it's writing the trained model into the shared volume as well.
+In the end, it’s writing the trained model into the shared volume as well.

 Notice that re-running the pipeline with the model already stored will not trigger the training again.
 This is what we want.
 Imagine a new article being pushed into the repository.
-It's very unlikely that retraining with it would affect the model's performance in any significant way.
-We'll still need to predict the similar other documents for it.
+It’s very unlikely that retraining with it would affect the model’s performance in any significant way.
+We’ll still need to predict the similar other documents for it.
 The model building step would short-circuit though with:

 ```python
 if __name__ == '__main__':